jpritikin/coach/content/_index.md

 {{< columns >}}

-My goal is to empower you with more access to calm, confidence, courage, clarity, and connection.
+My goal is to empower you to have more access to calm, confidence, courage, clarity, and connection.
 I use **Internal Family Systems** (IFS).
 IFS is an [evidence-based](https://www.foundationifs.org/news-articles/79-ifs-an-evidence-based-practice) mode of psychotherapy that has been proven to heal many forms of psychological suffering.